 The issue of Vietnam's war dead -- estimated at 1.1 million -- is a sensitive one for Hanoi.
 But Vietnamese families are now demanding to know more about the last resting place of loved ones lost during the brutal conflict.

-By 2010 Military researchers had identified the names and burial sites of more than 120 North Vietnamese and troops killed by Australian and New Zealand soldiers.
+By 2012 Australian Military researchers had identified the names and burial sites of more than 600 North Vietnamese and Viet Cong troops killed by Australian and New Zealand soldiers.
 The fighters are among tens of thousands of Vietnamese listed as missing in action during the war.
-The researchers have urged Australian Vietnam Vets who have items such as photographs, diaries or letters taken from the bodies of slain Vietnamese to hand them over to help in the search for more of the missing.
+The researchers have urged Australian Vietnam Vets who have items such as photographs, diaries or letters taken from the bodies of slain Vietnamese to hand them over so that the team at the university can work with sympathetic Vietnamese to locate the families of the fallen.
 The Australian mission to help find the Vietnamese MIAs has been named Operation Wandering Souls.
 It takes its name from Vietnamese culture in which the spirit of those whose fate is unknown or who died violently will wander forever.

 On 9 April 2012, Australian Vietnam veteran Derrill de Heer turned over the dates and times of more than 4,000 clashes between Australian and PAVN troops as well as data on about 3,905 North Vietnamese Army troops killed to the Information Network on Martyrs (MARIN) in Hanoi.
-The document comes from the Vietnam Missing in Action Project which was initiated by Australias Research Centre of Armed Conflicts and Society under the University of New South Wales.
+The document comes from the Vietnam Missing in Action Project which was initiated by the Australian Centre for the Study of Armed Conflict and Society (ACSACS) at the University of New South Wales Canbera.

 National Public Radio reported in June 2011, that Steve Goodman, the head of Hyperdub, a London-based record label, opened an exhibit called AUDiNT (Audio Intelligence) at the Art In General gallery in New York City which looks at various military uses of sound.
 He said: